 - In person at 115-1180 Ironwood Street, Campbell River.

 Community Services: Building, Bylaw Compliance, Parks and Planning

-Community Service business and inquiries are to be conducted through telephone, email, or other electronic means.
-Appointments are required where in person business is necessary.
+Community Service business and inquiries are strongly encouraged to be conducted through telephone, email, or other electronic means.
+Appointments are also encouraged where in person business is necessary.

-- Building Inspections where required and public health directives can be met.
-Contact firstname.lastname@example.org.
+- Building Inspections as per health directives.
+Contact email@example.com.